Group-3Project-4/Predicting_Credit_Card_Fraud/README.md

 With the accuracy and predictability climbing close to 100% we decided to try another model build using Random Forest.

-# Model 3 - Random Forrest
+# Model 3 - Random Forest
 For our final model build we opted for Random Forest as our preferred method for credit card fraud detection due to its exceptional accuracy and several advantageous characteristics.
 Random Forest's ability to combine multiple decision trees, handle complex data relationships, identify important features, scale to large datasets, and handle imbalanced data made it a natural choice for our task.
 Analysts also favored Random Forest for its proven track record of accuracy and reliability in fraud detection tasks.
 After thorough experimentation and parameter tuning, our Random Forest model surpassed expectations, achieving an outstanding accuracy rate of 99.97%.
 This exceptional performance underscores the effectiveness of Random Forest as the most reliable method for detecting fraudulent credit card transactions with unparalleled precision and reliability.

 # Conclusion